 “Exclusion is being expressed in the worst forms of marginalization, bigotry, racism, and xenophobia resulting in the rise of ‘religio-phobia’ populism and violent extremism.
 These factors are undermining the prospects of achieving equally shared citizenship at the national level as well as those of maintaining peaceful and friendly relations among nations at the global level in a context of evolving global citizenship.

-The Geneva Centre’s Executive Director spoke at a panel debate organized by the Permanent Mission of Azerbaijan to UN Geneva, The European Azerbaijan Society Foundation and The State Committee of Work with Religious Organisations of the Republic of Azerbaijan at Palais des Nations in Geneva.
+The Geneva Centre’s Executive Director spoke at a panel debate organized by the Permanent Mission of Azerbaijan to UN Geneva, The European Azerbaijan Society Foundation and The State Committee of Work with Religious Organisations of the Republic of Azerbaijan on 7 November at Palais des Nations in Geneva.

 The debate entitled “Preventing Conflicts Through Intercultural Dialogue – The Example of Azerbaijan” was organized within the Geneva Peace Week, an initiative enabled by the United Nations Office at Geneva (UNOG), the Graduate Institute of International and Development Studies, and the Geneva Peacebuilding Platform.